Players to watch, three keys to victory for Creighton vs. No. 23 Providence

 Three PC players to watch

-Junior guard Jared Bynum (#4) — His stats may not be overly flashy (8.8 points, 3.7 assists and 1.1 steals per game), but he's played his best ball lately for Providence.
+Junior guard Jared Bynum (#4) — His stats may not be overly flashy (8.8 points, 3.7 assists and 1.1 steals per game), but he's played his best ball lately.
 He's the Friars' best one-on-one creator.
 Just really quick with the dribble.
 And he has great vision.

 SILKY SMOOTH 💦@JBDimes3 gets it togo for @PCFriarsmbb👿 pic.twitter.com/c8DsyzaX6Y— FOX College Hoops (@CBBonFOX) January 8, 2022